nhsconnect/prm-practice-migration/guide/01-kick-off.md

 * The safe closure of old, duplicate, orphaned records or deceased patients which will not migrate to the new system

-* Identifying which letter templates will need to be recreated in the new system.
-Some practices remove any unused letter templates at this point to make it easier to spot the ones that are needed in the new system

-* Identifying which data entry templates will need to be recreated in the new system.
-Some practices remove any unused data entry templates at this point to make it easier to spot the ones that are needed in the new system
+* Complete an information cleansing exercise to ensure only current letter templates and data entry templates are kept.
+Note; letter and data entry templates will need to be manually copied over.
+Completing this exercise will make it easier to identify which templates you need in the new system

 * Clearing down the practice inboxes, outstanding workflows and all open communication tasks, for example pathology and registration;  as you approach the [Initial data production day](/prm-practice-migration/guide/initial-data-production), you will want to have the least amount of tasks outstanding